ZettelGeist/zettelgeist/docs/tutorial.md

   - Go to "Tools>Preferences" and **uncheck** most of the automatic styling elements.

-  - Uncheck "Automatically capitalize" "Use smart quotes" "Automatically detect lists" and the main "Automatic substitution."
+`Uncheck "Automatically capitalize" "Use smart quotes" "Automatically detect lists" and the main "Automatic substitution."`

   - We want as simple and plain characters as possible (most programs add fancier "unicode" characters with these features -- but we don't need them and they actually mess up searching and finding later).

   - You can always turn these back on later, but you probably wouldn't miss most of these anyway.

 - Close preferences and then just start on a plain Doc page.
 But now you can think of it a little differently.
 This is now a _notecard_ (right out of your 3 x 5 package)!
-Even though it is on a supercomputer linked to the internet, it is just a "card" now.
+Even though it is on a supercomputer in the "cloud" linked to the internet, it is just a "card" now.
 Let's just fill it in like we would by hand.

 - Let's say you want to give it a title (remember, it's up to you whether you need a title, but this will remind you what this card and other subsequent ones in this research session are about).